Buying and selling an investment property does not only involve annual rental income or loss.

 In the year of sale, you need to declare this capital gain or loss in your tax return.

 A capital gain is calculated by taking the capital proceeds you receive less the cost base of your property.The proceeds include the amount of money the property was sold for.

-Their gross capital gain is the proceeds less the cost base being $116,000.
-If they owned the property for more than one year the net taxable capital can be halved, so they only declare $58,000 in their tax return.
+Their gross capital gain is the proceeds less the cost base being $216,000.
+If they owned the property for more than one year the net taxable capital can be halved, so they only declare $108,000 in their tax return as capital gains.